Francis John Deane: Career

+He was defeated when he ran for reelection in 1900 and again in the 1903 provincial election.
+In 1902, Deane purchased the Nelson Daily Miner, later renamed the Daily News.

 In 1894, Canadian Pacific (CP) had acquired the Canadian rights to the Associated Press wire service.
 Existing news report services which included Canadian news were discontinued and the new service was offered at a higher price.
 This led to the creation of the Western Associated Press, based in Winnipeg.
 However, newspapers further west were limited by CP's control of telegraph services.
 Deane complained in print about the unreliability and high price of CP's wire service.
 CP threatened to discontinue service if the complaints continue.
 Finally, in October 1907, following an appeal to Prime Minister Wilfrid Laurier by a group of publishers of newspapers in Western Canada including Deane, a compromise was reached.

 In 1908, he sold the Nelson newspaper and became owner and managing editor of the weekly Cranbrook Herald.

+Death

-Deane died of heart failure in New Westminster at the age of 45.
+Deane died on 10 April 1913 of heart failure in New Westminster at the age of 45.